rafaelravelli12/Courses-C-Sharp-dotNET/README.md

 ### Estimeed Sirs,

-This repository is being used as showcase for courses I completed using C# on .NET.
+This repository is being used as showcase for courses and projects I completed using C# on .NET.
+ASPNET

 Graciously,